CIS3296SoftwareDesignF21/dbvc/Week1.md

 - Added baseline project description to README.md
 - Updated Week1.md
 ### Lin Li
+- Created several of the issues in the GitHub Project (Trello replacement) and assigned them to team members
+- Made a commit to the HelloWorld.java file
+- Wrote the user persona "Alice" to represent a Sage Witch (regular) member of the server
+- Updated Week1.md with my contributions
 ### Chenxuan

 ## Looking Forward: Week 2